 What is inbound marketing?

 Definitions of inbound marketing vary to some extent across the marketing world, but we tend to prefer this definition by Larry Kim at Wordstream:

 “Inbound marketing is any kind of marketing that reaches customers when they go looking for something to buy.”

 - Sponsoring events

 - Youtube Marketing

 - And more

-Inbound meets the client or customer where they are and helps nudge them in the direction of buying something.
+Inbound meets the client or customer where they are and helps nudge them toward buying something.
 This is different from Interruption marketing which forces itself in front of someone to grab their attention and breaks them out of the flow of whatever activity they were engaged in.

 What makes inbound marketing unique in the Middle East?

-- Country specific targeting – This option is made up of a unique online strategy for every country in the MENA region.
-This is probably the least common option as it is the most expensive and time consuming.
-For large enterprises that seek to have the widest reach and to be the most relevant in each country this is the ideal option.
+- Country-specific targeting – This option comprises a unique online strategy for every country in the MENA region.
+This is probably the least common option as it is the most expensive and time-consuming.
+For large enterprises that seek to have the widest reach and to be the most relevant in each country, this is the ideal option.

 - Region targeting – This option includes having a unique strategy for each of the broad regions in the MENA region.
-In most cases this would mean creating a separate inbound strategy for the GCC, the Levant, and the North Africa respectively.
-This option costs much less than targeting every country uniquely but still takes into account regional cultural similarities.
+In most cases, this would mean creating a separate inbound strategy for the GCC, the Levant, and the North Africa respectively.
+This option costs much less than targeting every country uniquely but still considers regional cultural similarities.

-- No targeting – This option consists of having one strategy and set of tactics across all Arabic speaking countries.
-It doesn’t take into account dialectical differences or differences in culture across the region.
-It is lest costly than the other options so it ends up being the most common option.
+- No targeting – This option consists of having one strategy and a set of tactics across all Arabic-speaking countries.
+It doesn’t consider dialectical differences or differences in culture across the region.
+It is less costly than the other options, so it ends up being the most common option.
 Despite what many in the industry say this option can still be very effective in certain niches.